Strangulation and Suffocation charges?

 This can be confusing.
-How can the government show that normal breathing or circulation of blood was impeded?
-The answer to this question is sometimes resolved when the police ask the victim leading questions.
+How can the government show impediment of normal breathing or circulation of blood?
+They frequently solve this issue through police questioning.
+And they often use leading questions.
 For example, rather than asking what happened in the situation, a police officer may ask whether the defendant’s actions caused the victim to have a hard time breathing.
-Where a victim may have not considered this before, all of a sudden it’s being suggested by police.
-Focusing on breathing, rather than blood, makes the case easier to prove for the government.
+Suddenly the victim has a new idea: he choked me.
+That develops into a strangulation charge.

 Second, focusing on breathing, rather than blood, makes the case easier to prove for the government.
 We know when we can’t breathe.
 But we don’t always know when our circulation of blood changes.

 Strangulation and suffocation cases are commonly charged with domestic violence enhancers.
 This crime is a felony.
 That’s plenty serious.
 When the case involves domestic violence it becomes even more serious.